OpenPPG v3.1 and v3.2 Manual

 Assemble gooseneck bars

-Instructions for assembling the kit can be found here.
+Instructions for assembling the kit can be found in this video demonstration.

 One possible layout for motor rotation: